IllinoisWCS/beats/README.md

-Beats by ACM
+Beats by WCS
 ============

-New Acoustics Media Player for ACM@UIUC.
+Fork of [https://github.com/acm-uiuc/beats](Beats by ACM) for WCS.

 Setup
 -----